 Tax credit for digital subscriptions – Federal

-Since 2020, individuals who pay digital subscription fees to a registered Canadian journalism organization can benefit from a non-refundable tax credit equal to 15% of these fees up to $500 (maximum credit of $75).
+Since 2020, individuals who pay qualifying digital news subscription fees to a qualified Canadian journalism organization can benefit from a non-refundable tax credit equal to 15% of these fees up to $500 (maximum credit of $75).
 This credit is offered until 2024.

 GST-HST Tax Credit

 Every individual, at least 19 years of age or who is married or a parent of a child, is entitled to a federal GST/HST credit.

 |Maximum annual credit||Supplement for a single person and single parent|